 The Organizational Regulations also provide for rules on conflicts of interest.
 Pursuant to the Organizational Regulations, members of the Board of Directors and Executive Management shall arrange their personal and business affairs so as to avoid an actual or potential conflict of interest.
 Each member of the Board of Directors and Executive Management is obliged to immediately disclose if any circumstances arise that might affect or appear to affect the member's independence or if any actual or potential conflict of interest arises.
-Disclosure by the Chairman shall be made to the Chair of our Nomination & Governance Committee, who must review the disclosure and inform the Board of Directors or the Chief Executive Officer shall be made to the Chairman, who must review the disclosure and inform the Board of Directors along with a proposal for appropriate mitigating measures, if any.
-Disclosure by any other member of Executive Management shall be made to the Chief Executive the disclosure by any other member of Executive Management shall be made to the Chief Executive Officer, who must review the disclosure by any other member of Executive Management along with a proposal for appropriate mitigating measures, if any.
-Until the Board of Directors or Executive Management, as applicable, has rendered a decision on the appropriate mitigating measures, the relevant member of the Board of Directors or Executive Management, as applicable, has rendered a decision on the appropriate mitigating measures, that could give rise to a conflict of interest.
+Disclosure by the Chairman shall be made to the Chair of our Nomination & Governance Committee, who must review the disclosure and inform the Board of Directors along with a proposal for appropriate mitigating measures, if any.
+Disclosure by a member of the Board of Directors or the Chief Executive Officer shall be made to the Chairman, who must review the disclosure and inform the Board of Directors along with a proposal for appropriate mitigating measures, if any.
+Disclosure by any other member of Executive Management shall be made to the Chief Executive Officer, who must review the disclosure and inform Executive Management along with a proposal for appropriate mitigating measures, if any.
+Until the Board of Directors or Executive Management, as applicable, has rendered a decision on the appropriate mitigating measures, the relevant member of the Board of Directors or Executive Management shall abstain from any business that could give rise to a conflict of interest.